LordMaduz/JWT-Authorization-OAuth2-App/README.md

 		</dependency>

-//When Testing Non-Reactive Flow Comment the @ReactiveWebSecurityConfig class defined for Reactive Approach
-//When Testing Non-Reactive Flow Comment the @WebSecurityConfig class defined for Non-Reactive Approach
+When Testing Non-Reactive Flow Comment the @ReactiveWebSecurityConfig class defined for Reactive Approach When Testing Non-Reactive Flow Comment the @WebSecurityConfig class defined for Non-Reactive Approach